 6. Sardines (2,205 mg per serving)

-Next, foods rich in omega-3 fatty acids are Sardines.
-These are small but contain a lot of oil.
-Sardines are usually an appetizer, a delicacy in every country and a healthy snack rich in omega 3.
+The incredible omega-3 rich foods are Sardines fish.
+These are small fish but contain a lot of oil.
+The sardines are usually an appetizer, a delicacy in every country and a healthy snack rich in omega 3.

 Sardines are full of nutrients especially when eaten whole, even in this fish they contain almost all the types of nutrients you need.
 So, do not leave sardines in your daily diet list.